sudhanshus-hash/SATPdb/README.md

 **SATPdb: a database of structurally annotated therapeutic peptides.** *Nucleic Acids Research*, 44(D1), D1119-D1126.
 [https://doi.org/10.1093/nar/gkv1114](https://doi.org/10.1093/nar/gkv1114)

+This dataset can also be found on Zenodo at https://doi.org/10.5281/zenodo.20078292

 ## About the Database

 SATPdb was developed to fill the gap in existing resources by bringing together therapeutic peptides on a single platform to understand their structure-function relationships.
 It provides structural annotation for the majority of therapeutic peptides published to date, facilitating rational drug design.